Find and manage existing Google Accounts

 The user (firstname.lastname@example.org) should now appear in the list of accounts.

-Users that haven't been sent a request to transfer their account have No request sent in the Status column.
-You can view only these users by selecting No request sent in the drop-down list.
+Users that haven't been sent a request to transfer their account have Not sent in the Request status column.
+To see only these users, on the left, select Not sent.

 To send a transfer request:

 Note: This action must be performed manually.
-While you can send requests for multiple users at once, you can’t yet do so in bulk via an API.
+While you can send requests for multiple users at once, you can’t yet do so in bulk using an API.

-The user's status changes to Request sent.
-Select Request sent in the drop-down list to see all users with pending requests.
+The user's status changes to Sent.
+On the left, select Request sent to see all users with pending requests.

-Users that have been asked to transfer their account to G Suite have Request sent in the Status column.
-Select Request sent in the drop-down list to see all users with pending requests.
+Users that are asked to transfer their account to your organization's managed Google Account have Sent in the Request status column.
+On the left, select Request sent to see all users with pending requests.

 Note: This action must be performed manually.
-While you can withdraw requests for multiple users at once, you can’t yet do so in bulk via an API.
+While you can cancel requests for multiple users at once, you can’t yet do so in bulk using an API.

 See what users decide to doHow users accept transfer requests

-If the user clicks Decline request in the email, they’ll be prompted to rename their personal account when you create their new G Suite account.
+If the user clicks Decline request in the email, they’ll be prompted to rename their personal account when you create their new managed Google Account.

-Their status changes to Request declined in the tool.
-Select Request declined in the drop-down list to see these users.
-You can send a new transfer requests if the user declined by mistake.
+Their status changes to Declined.
+To see all users who declined a request, on the left, select Declined.
+You can send a new transfer request if the user declined by mistake.

-You can create a new G Suite account with the same email address as this user.
-The user will be prompted to rename their old account when you create their new G Suite account.
+You can create a new account in your organization's managed Google Account with the same email address as the user.
+The user will be prompted to rename their old account when you create their new managed Google Account.

 If the user accepts the request to transfer their account, you'll be able to: